utilmeta/utilmeta-py/docs/en/guide/handle-request.md

 		return self.auth_token
 ```

-In this way, all interfaces defined in the API class need to provide `X-Auth-Token` this request header parameter, and you can also get the corresponding value `self.auth_token` directly.
+In this way, all APIs defined in the API class need to provide `X-Auth-Token` header and you can also get the corresponding value through `self.auth_token`.

 ### Parse cookies